About the Scottish Attainment Challenge

 It is unacceptable in Scotland that a child’s circumstances – where they live, their family’s circumstances – can still have a disproportionate impact on their chances of success.
 Levelling the playing field now will provide them with the education they deserve and the tools they need to succeed.

-The Scottish Attainment Challenge will support schools and local authorities to focus on and accelerate targeted improvement activity in literacy, numeracy and health and wellbeing.
-It will also support and complement the broader range of initiatives and programmes to ensure that all of Scotland’s children and young people reach their full potential.
+The Scottish Attainment Challenge supports schools, local authorities and regional improvement collaboratives to focus on and accelerate targeted improvement activity in literacy, numeracy and health and wellbeing.
+It also complements the broader range of initiatives and programmes to ensure that all of Scotland’s children and young people reach their full potential.

 There are also a range of resources and support materials on the National Improvement Hub.